-- (a) Organizational Framework At least annually, the Committee will review and approve the Internal Audit organizational framework (Charter) having regard to its role as an independent control function. - (b) Chief Auditor The Chief Auditor will have unfettered access to the Committee.
-Further, the Committee will review and recommend Board approval of the appointment, reappointment or removal of the Chief Auditor.
-At least annually, the Committee will: (i) review the goals of the Chief Auditor; (ii) review and approve the mandate of the Chief Auditor; and (iii) review an assessment of the effectiveness and performance of the Chief Auditor. - (c) Effectiveness Review At least annually, the Committee will: - (i) review and recommend Board approval of the Internal Audit function's financial plan and staff resources; - (ii) review the Internal Audit function's self-assessment of the independence and effectiveness of the Internal Audit function; and - (iii) review the compliance of Internal Audit with professional standards.
+- (a) Organizational Framework At least annually, the Committee will review and approve the Internal Audit Charter, including the organizational framework having regard to its role as an independent control function. - (b) Chief Auditor The Chief Auditor will have unfettered access to the Committee.
+Further, the Committee will: - (i) review and recommend for Board approval their appointment or removal; - (ii) annually review and recommend for Board approval their succession plan; - (iii) annually review their goals and provide input on their performance assessment which is factored into compensation; and - (iv) annually review and approve their mandate. - (c) Effectiveness Review At least annually, the Committee will: - (i) review and recommend Board approval of the Internal Audit function's financial plan and staff resources; - (ii) review the Internal Audit function's self-assessment of the independence and effectiveness of the Internal Audit function; and - (iii) review the compliance of Internal Audit with professional standards.